License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 Let this red banner be to thee

-A sign of fame and a shroud in the grave."
+A sign of fame and a shroud in the grave.

-The knight stammered eagerly and proudly,
+The knight took the banner eagerly and proudly,

-- With what intention are you coming? - the famous American leader asks him.
+"- With what intention are you coming? - the famous American leader asks him.

 - I wish to defend the cause of your independence,' he replied.